Learn to Hunt

-The DNR standards specify siting and construction requirements relative to the primary and secondary treatment portions of the sewage disposal systems as well as minimum depth to groundwater, minimum separation distances to potable water sources, and maximum percolation rates for soils.
-The DNR standards are primarily a prescriptive code giving design criteria for each alternative type of secondary treatment system permitted.
+The Iowa DNR standards specify sitting and construction requirements relative to the primary and secondary treatment portions of the sewage disposal systems, minimum depth to groundwater, minimum separation distances to potable water sources, and maximum percolation rates for soils.
+The Iowa DNR standards are primarily a prescriptive code giving design criteria for each alternative type of secondary treatment system permitted.
 Counties have the authority to allow alternative or innovative performance based systems.

-The DNR also licenses all commercial pumpers of septic tanks.
-Although the DNR is responsible for licensing of commercial septic tank cleaners, the county boards of health are responsible for enforcement of the regulations and inspections.
-In addition, the DNR certifies time of transfer septic system inspectors for inspections at the time of sale for buildings with private sewage systems.
+The Iowa DNR also licenses all commercial pumpers of septic tanks.
+Although the Iowa DNR is responsible for licensing commercial septic tank cleaners, the county boards of health are responsible for enforcement of the regulations and inspections.
+In addition, the Iowa DNR certifies time of transfer septic system inspectors for inspections at the time of sale for buildings with private sewage systems.

-Because of the responsibility the counties have in this area, the DNR provides an annual new sanitarian training.
-The DNR actively works with the counties to improve their enforcement programs and train their staff.
-In 2005, the DNR partnered with Des Moines Area Community College (DMACC) to develop a training center and curriculum covering onsite (private ) wastewater systems.
+Because of the responsibility the counties have in this area, the Iowa DNR provides an annual training for new county sanitarians.
+The Iowa DNR actively works with the counties to improve their enforcement programs and train their staff.
+In 2005, the Iowa DNR partnered with Des Moines Area Community College (DMACC) to develop a training center and curriculum covering onsite (private) wastewater systems.
 The training is provided statewide at various locations at least 10 times annually and covers all topics related to onsite wastewater systems.
 The Onsite Wastewater Training Center of Iowa, located at the DMACC Ankeny campus, includes numerous displays of onsite wastewater technology.
-The training is designed for county sanitarians, septic system installers, pumpers and designers but is open to everyone.
+The training is designed for county sanitarians, septic system installers, pumpers and designers, but is open to everyone.

 Septic System Diagram